esp-rs/esp-hal-community/esp-hal-smartled/README.md

 - **Async support**: The `SmartLedsWriteAsync` trait of smart-leds is supported, allowing you to use the driver without waiting for the LED write to complete.
 - **No Allocation**: The driver uses only static buffers based on the maximum number of LEDs to drive, so you can use it without an allocator.
+- **`smart-leds` and `embedded-graphics` ecosystem**: Thanks to implementing `smart-leds`, this crate allows you to write and use generic code compatible with any smart-leds driver.
+Furthermore, using [`smart-leds-matrix`](https://docs.rs/smart-leds-matrix/latest/smart_leds_matrix/), you can set up a 2D LED matrix using this driver and use it with the 2D graphics routines from [`embedded-graphics`](https://docs.rs/embedded-graphics/latest/embedded_graphics/) and its ecosystem.
+Note that this is only supported for RGB LED strips.

 ## [Documentation]